 Yogi Tip: If you want to avoid the 40-person crowd (or more), opt for their early afternoon classes that are more intimate, though the always-packed hip-hop Friday flow is worth the crammed bodies.
 1827 Purdy Ave., Miami Beach, 305-397-8566

-photography via facebook.com/skandayogastudio; facebook.com/triomindbodyspiritstudio; facebook.com/lovelifewellnesscenter; facebook.com/ombeatsstudio; facebook.com/dharmastudio; facebook.com/exhalespasouthbeach; facebook.com/thestandardmiami; facebook.com/pranayogamiami; facebook.com/synergyyoga; facebook.com/miamibeachtreehouse
+Photography by: photography via facebook.com/skandayogastudio; facebook.com/triomindbodyspiritstudio; facebook.com/lovelifewellnesscenter; facebook.com/ombeatsstudio; facebook.com/dharmastudio; facebook.com/exhalespasouthbeach; facebook.com/thestandardmiami; facebook.com/pranayogamiami; facebook.com/synergyyoga; facebook.com/miamibeachtreehouse